aarnphm/morph/docs/content/SRS/SRS.md

 #### Display Suggestions

-Once the inference server processes the request, tinymorph displays the generated writing suggestions directly within the user’s document.
+Once the inference server processes the request, morph displays the generated writing suggestions directly within the user’s document.
 This helps the user see the potential improvements in real-time and decide whether to accept or reject each suggestion.
 This approach is designed to seamlessly integrate AI assistance into the user’s creative process.

 #### Manual Edits to Document

-Users are encouraged to make manual edits to their document, either accepting or rejecting the suggestions made by tinymorph.
+Users are encouraged to make manual edits to their document, either accepting or rejecting the suggestions made by morph.
 The flexibility provided by this ensures users have complete creative control over the text.
 The manual editing process is integral to enhancing the accuracy of the content and ensuring that the suggestions align with the writer's intent.

 #### Save Document Locally

-After editing, the user may choose to save their document locally.
-Tinymorph ensures that the content is securely stored on the user’s device.
+After editing, the user may choose to save their document locally. morph ensures that the content is securely stored on the user’s device.
 The emphasis on local storage enhances user control over their documents, fostering a sense of security and convenience.

 #### View Writing Analytics

-`tinymorph` provides the user with analytical insights into their writing.
+`morph` provides the user with analytical insights into their writing.
 These analytics might include metrics such as structure, readability, and suggested improvements.
 The analysis helps writers to better understand their strengths and areas for improvement, ultimately enhancing the quality of their content.
 The insights also encourage users to make thoughtful changes to their work.

 #### User Changes Theme

-tinymorph offers users the ability to switch between light and dark modes to enhance visual comfort.
+morph offers users the ability to switch between light and dark modes to enhance visual comfort.
 The change is made on the user’s device and stored locally, ensuring that the theme aligns with user preferences each time they use the application.
 This feature is meant to make the writing experience visually comfortable, catering to different working environments and times of day.

 ## Business Data Model and Data Dictionary